adityakamath/tof_imager_ros/README.md

 This package was tested using a [VL53L5CX ToF Imager](https://www.sparkfun.com/products/18642) from Sparkfun and ROS 2 Humble on two devices:
 * A Raspberry Pi 4 (8GB) running Ubuntu 22.04 with a real-time kernel
-* A Raspberry Pi Zero 2 W running Ubuntu 22.04 without any kernel modifications In both cases, and for both modes a max output frequency of ~6.1Hz was achieved.
+* A Raspberry Pi Zero 2 W running Ubuntu 22.04 without any kernel modifications

+With the default I2C baud rate, and for both modes, a max output frequency of ~6.1Hz was achieved.
+After updating the I2C baud rate, ~15Hz was achieved in the Continuous mode, and ~10Hz was observed in the Autonomous mode with the default timer period.
+The same results were observed on both devices.